ArticySoftware/Articy3ImporterForUnreal/README.md

 >> Insert "Select actor class" image here <<

-## Clone/Copy the plugin into the unreal project
+## Clone/Copy the plugin into the Unreal project

 *Unreal Engine 4.18 and below use [the UE-4.18 tagged version](https://github.com/ArticySoftware/ArticyImporterForUnreal/releases) of the plugin*